flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 The example above is from the release / maintenance branch of the 3066 major release at the time of writing (3066 was in the Beta channel at that time).

+**NOTE** that the version file at `sdk_container/.repo/manifests/version.txt` will be updated by `run_sdk_container` to include the git shortlog hash.
+This file is under revision control because it pins the latest official OS release and SDK version of the branch you're working on.
+**If you like to switch branches later, make sure to run `git checkout sdk_container/.repo/manifests/version.txt` to revert the change made by `run_sdk_container`.**

 ### Start the SDK

 We are now set to run the SDK container.